2019 was the second warmest year on record and the end of the warmest decade (2010- 2019) ever recorded.

-Climate change is now affecting every country on every continent.
-It is disrupting national economies and affecting lives, costing people, communities and countries dearly today and even more tomorrow.
-Weather patterns are changing, sea levels are rising, weather events are becoming more extreme and greenhouse gas emissions are now at their highest levels in history.
-Without action, the world’s average surface temperature is likely to surpass 3 degrees centigrade this century.
-The poorest and most vulnerable people are being affected the most.
+Climate change is affecting every country on every continent.
+It is disrupting national economies and affecting lives.
+Weather patterns are changing, sea levels are rising, and weather events are becoming more extreme.

-Limiting global warming to 1.5ºC would require rapid, far-reaching and unprecedented changes in all aspects of society, the Intergovernmental Panel on Climate Change (IPCC) said in a new assessment.
+Limiting global warming to 1.5ºC would require rapid, far-reaching and unprecedented changes in all aspects of society, the Intergovernmental Panel on Climate Change (IPCC) said in their Climate Report 2018.
 With clear benefits to people and natural ecosystems, limiting global warming to 1.5ºC compared to 2ºC could go hand in hand with ensuring a more sustainable and equitable society.
-Click here to read the report.

 For more UN climate reports, click here.